peter88213/nvhelp-en/source/getting_started.rst

 Let's assume that neither is the case, for example when the program is called up for the very first time after installation.
-Let's also assume that we have not yet made any preparations, i.e. we have neither a work in progress nor an outline of any kind.
+Let's also assume that we have not yet made any preparations, i.e. we have neither a Work-in-progress nor an outline of any kind.
 First of all, we create a new empty project with **File > New > Empty project**.

 .. figure:: _images/getting_started01.png